bradleyplaydon/alfa4c-M1/README.md

 * I plan on using **1B2441** for the footer background to give some more Alfa Romeo feel with **#FFFFFF** to stand out.
 ![Website Colour Scheme](/wireframes/Alfa4CColourScheme.png "Website Colour Scheme Image")
 #### Website Font Choices
-The font's that I picked are becazuse I feel like they have a modern and sleeck feel and will look right with the colours I have picked with the website.
+The font's that I picked are because I feel like they have a modern and sleeck feel and will look right with the colours I have picked with the website.
 When implementing these font's I may find that they aren't what I want and could be subject to change.
 For boyd text and links I have picked [Dosis](https://fonts.google.com/specimen/Dosis) and for headings I chose [Barlow Condensed](https://fonts.google.com/specimen/Barlow+Condensed)
 ### Requirements and Expectations

 #### Requirements